Skip to main content

 12. Make snow angels in Japan-uary

-There may not be cherry blossoms in winter, but there’s plenty of snow – especially in January where there’s fresh snow most days.
-If powder and pistes are your thing, Contiki’s Winter Wonder tour includes a Ski plus option in Hakuba.
 Spend your days gliding over the pristine slopes of Japan’s northern alps, then unwind with a dip in the hot springs.
 If your legs need a rest, how about dangling them from the sky on a mountain glide, where there’s nothing but glistening white as far as the eye can see.
+Winter is one of the best times to visit Japan.

 13. See fifty shades of pink during the cherry blossom season

-Nothing evokes thoughts of Japan quite like cherry blossoms – called Sakura – which burst into life every spring in a short but brilliant display, dusting the whole country in a coat of delicate pink.
+Undoubtably one of the most popular things to do in Japan, and one of the busiest tourist seasons for the country, nothing evokes thoughts of Japan quite like the gentle rain of cherry blossoms.
+Called Sakura, these burst into life every spring in a short but brilliant display, dusting the whole country in a coat of delicate pink.
 Symbolising the impermanence and transience of life, the Japanese observe hanami – or flower viewing – by picnicking under the cherry trees, often staying long into the night when the blooms are illuminated by lights and lanterns.
-Ueno park in Tokyo is a popular spot, where the blooms last from late March to early April.
-Just remember to take your rubbish home with you – the Japanese are scrupulous when it comes to tidiness!

 14. Fill your feed – and your belly – with a traditional tasting meal